Sunday, July 20, 2025

 Perfect.

 We ordered burgers and drinks and settled at the bar.
-A few of Edward’s acquaintances stopped to chat while I drifted out to the balcony, closer to the music.
+A few of his acquaintances stopped to chat while I drifted out to the balcony, closer to the music.
 Before long, he found me on the dance floor again.
 We moved like we had earlier—playful, intimate, completely locked into each other’s rhythm.

 We danced like old friends and new lovers—laughing between beats, stealing glances, and never quite breaking that invisible thread tying us together.